ndabAP/assocentity/README.md

 mean := assocentity.Mean(dists)
 ```

+The `NLPTokenizer` has a built-in retryer with a strategy that went well with
+the Google Language API limitations.
+It can't be disabled or configured.

 ### Tokenization

+A `Tokenizer` is something that produces tokens with a given text.
+While a
-If you provide your own tokenizer you must implement the interface with the
+`Token` is the smallest possible unit of a text.
+The interface with the
-method `Tokenize` and the following signature:
+method `Tokenize` has the following signature:

 ```go
 type Tokenizer interface {